Suriyampalayam

-Suriyampalayam is a panchayat town in the city of Erode, Tamil Nadu.
+Suriyampalayam is a panchayat town in the city of Erode in the Indian state of Tamil Nadu.
 It is the Headquarters for one of the four zones of Erode Municipal Corporation.
 In 2011, Suriyampalayam was an independent panchayat town, but has since been merged with Erode during the Corporation expansion that happened in 2011.
 The office of Suriyampalayam Zone-I and city bank, Bank of Baroda, is located at Javuli Nagar along the Bhavani Road, although there are other local banks in the area.
 Its higher post office is located in Kavandapadi.

 According to one source, some of Suriyampalayam's textile units are major contributors to Erode's difficulty with pollution, due to its position next to the Kaveri River.
 Leather products, cloths and milk were considered the three most important manufactured commodities in the 2011 Census.